Twentsvn/Trading-Wallet/readme.md

 - It uses the data from the file `Data.csv` to execute the trade.
 (And you make the time run)
 - Trade happens according to my algorithm (It is mutable).

+### Important
+- Why?
+It is on coursera, where you learn OOPS concepts and it is pretty good for beginners.
+Highly recommended.(I audited :)